-This view is not shared by the nation’s scientists, most of whom contend that evolution is a well-established scientific theory that convincingly explains the origins and development of life on earth.
+Most of the nation’s scientists contend that evolution is a well-established scientific theory that convincingly explains the origins and development of life on earth.
 Moreover, they say, a scientific theory is not a hunch or a guess but is instead an established explanation for a natural phenomenon, like gravity, that has repeatedly been tested through observation and experimentation.
 Indeed, most scientists argue that, for all practical purposes, evolution through natural selection is a fact.
 (See Darwin and His Theory of Evolution.)
 These scientists and others dismiss creation science as religion, not science, and describe intelligent design as little more than creationism dressed up in scientific jargon.

 So if evolution is as established as the theory of gravity, why are people still arguing about it a century and a half after it was first proposed?
 (See Evolution: A Timeline.)
 The answer lies, in part, in the possible theological implications of evolutionary thinking.
 For many, the Darwinian view of life – a panorama of brutal struggle and constant change – goes beyond contradicting the biblical creation story and conflicts with the Judeo-Christian concept of an active and loving God who cares for his creation.
 (See Religious Groups’ Views on Evolution.)
 In addition, some evolution opponents argue that Darwin’s ideas have proven socially and politically dangerous.
 In particular, they say, the notion that more resilient animals survive and thrive (“survival of the fittest”) has been used by social thinkers, dictators and others to justify heinous crimes, from forced sterilization to mass genocide.

 But while theologians, historians and others argue over evolution’s broader social impact, the larger and more intense debate still centers on what children in public schools learn about life’s origins and development.
-Indeed, the teaching of evolution has become a part of the nation’s culture wars, manifest most recently in the 2008 presidential campaign, particularly in the attention paid to Republican vice presidential nominee Sarah Palin’s statements in favor of public schools teaching creation science or intelligent design along with evolution.
+Indeed, the teaching of evolution has become a part of the nation’s culture wars and has been taken up by legislatures and boards of education in more than a dozen states in the last year alone.
+For example, the Texas Board of Education recently debated what kinds of biology textbooks students should and should not read.
+(See Fighting Over Darwin: State by State.)
 And while evolution may not attain the same importance as such culture war issues as abortion or same-sex marriage, the topic is likely to have a place in national debates on values for many years to come.